segmentio/segment-docs/src/partners/index.md

 ---
-title: Join the Segment Platform
+title: Overview
 ---

+> note ""
+> **NOTE:** Developer Center is currently in _Developer Preview_.
+If you are interested in joining the Developer Preview, request access [here](https://segment.com/partners/developer-center/).
+The use is governed by [(1) Segment First Access](https://segment.com/docs/legal/first-access-beta-preview/) and Beta Terms and Conditions and [(2) Segment Acceptable Use Policy](https://segment.com/docs/legal/acceptable-use-policy/).

 ## Building on Segment

 Over 19,000 companies use Segment as their central hub for collecting and synthesizing first-party customer data.
-Customers use Segment Sources to collect all data across all their properties (web, mobile, CRMs, email etc.) and send this data into Destinations (SaaS tools, internal databases or queues, or a data warehouse) to perform analytics, run marketing campaigns and much more.
+Customers use Segment [Sources](/docs/connections/sources/) to collect data across all their properties (web, mobile, CRMs, email etc.) and send this data into [Destinations](/docs/connections/destinations/) (SaaS tools, internal databases or queues, or a data warehouse) to perform analytics, run marketing campaigns and much more.

 Below is a sample screenshot of a customer's Segment dashboard, showing all their sources of data on the left, and destinations for their data on the right.